cn0047/stash/ed/t.ddd.md

 <br>Particular DTO implementation (mysql, mongo, etc) must be placed in infrastructure layer
 because it contains specific stuff (related to rows in mysql, how to get data, how to transform, etc).

-DTO it's just data container which used to transport data between layers and tiers.
+DTO it's just data container which used to transport data between different layers.

 #### Repositories.